akshayar/learn-spring-boot/README.md

 # Objectives

+The objective of this project is to create a simple Spring Boot project to start with and then progressively add layers of complexities which can be applied to real world projects.

 1. A simple Spring Boot project with a single rest service.
-2. Explore Spring Boot Actuator support.
-3. Explore Spring properties support with profiles
+2. Explore Spring properties support with profiles
   	* Multiple profiles.
  	* Pass active profiles from command line both maven and java command.
  	* Pass active profile using system environment varriable.
-4. Integration Testing Support.
+3. Integration Testing Support.
 	* Create integration test which would only run in particular integration testing environment or when a particular profile is active.
 For example I am creating a service, I want to run a set of integration tests when I deploy on docker and another when I deploy on local host.
 	* On pre-integration testing start the server using passed in profile.
-5. Explore Docker support
+4. Explore Docker support
 	* Create docker image using build and package.
 	* Push the image to docker hub.
 	* Complete Dev ops cycle.
-6. Explore cloud support
+5. Explore cloud support
 	* AWS deployment.
 	* Other cloud.
 	* Cloud Foundary.

-# Tags
-## 1.0
+6. Explore Spring Boot Actuator support.

+# Step 1	- Tag 1.0
 Simple Rest Service with
 * Maven fat jar support
 	* mvn package